The Hardcore Holidayoff

 Everyone cheers, and all the teams get to work:

 Hours later, O.E.L.
 Special Operator Captain Yolun Zainatsi flickers to consciousness in a dark, musty room.
 He’s not a stranger to adversity.
-He lies still with the expectation of danger pre-set into his trained senses.
+He lies still with the expectation of danger pre-set into his trained senses: Such is the life of a man in service to The Librarium.

-Accessing his laydeck system onboard his atmosphere suit, Yolun pulls an instant read of the composition of the outside.
+Accessing his laydeck system onboard his atmosphere suit, Yolun pulls an instant read of the composition of the world outside his suit.
 Temperature, air pressure, oxygen composition, as well as more complex factors such as the dimensional space’s “groundedness” or Realspace rating, certain extra-dimensional movement factors, and other, ever more specific notes.

 In the perfect silence of the room, he mentally navigates his on-suit computer to see that he’s in a recently-manufactured dimension- but it’s not a simple pocket.
 His sensors fail him when it comes to estimating the size of the place he’s in.
 He knows he’s in a room, but what of the rooms connecting to it?